Dacoity: Dacoit films

 As the dacoits flourished through the 1940s–1970s, they were the subject of various Hindi films made during this era, leading to the emergence of the dacoit film genre in Hindi Film Industry.
 The genre began with Mehboob Khan's Aurat (1940), which he remade as Mother India (1957).
 Mother India received an Academy Award nomination, and defined the dacoit film genre, along with Dilip Kumar's Gunga Jumna (1961).
 Other popular films in this genre included Raj Kapoor’s Jis Desh Mein Ganga Behti Hai (1961) and Moni Bhattacharjee's Mujhe Jeene Do (1963).

 Pakistani actor Akmal Khan had two dacoit films, Malangi (1965) and Imam Din Gohavia (1967).
 Other films in this genre included Khote Sikkay (1973), Mera Gaon Mera Desh (1971), and Kuchhe Dhaage (1973) both by Raj Khosla.

 The most famous dacoit film is Sholay (1975), written by Salim–Javed, and starring Dharmendra, Amitabh Bachchan, and Amjad Khan as the dacoit character Gabbar Singh.
-It was a masala film that combined the dacoit film conventions of Mother India and Gunga Jumna with that of Spaghetti Westerns, spawning the "Dacoit Western" genre, also known as the "Curry Western" genre.
+It was a masala film that combined the dacoit film conventions of Mother India and Gunga Jumna with that of spaghetti Westerns, spawning the dacoit Western genre, also known as the curry Western genre.
 The film also borrowed elements from Akira Kurosawa's Seven Samurai.
 Sholay became a classic in the genre, and its success led to a surge of films in this genre, including Ganga Ki Saugandh (1978), once again starring Amitabh Bachchan and Amjad Khan.

 An internationally acclaimed example of the genre is Bandit Queen (1994).

 The Tamil movie starring Karthi, Theeran Adhigaaram Ondru (2017) deals elaborately with bandits.
 The film reveals the real dacoity incidents which held in Tamil Nadu between 1995 and 2005.
 Director Vinoth did a two-year research about bandits to develop the script.

 A related genre of crime films are Mumbai underworld films.

 Other media

 Bengali novel Devi Chowdhurani by author Bankim Chandra Chatterjee in 1867.

+Bengali poem Birpurush by Rabindranath Tagore in 1903.

 A Hindi novel named Painstth Lakh ki Dacoity (1977) was written by Surender Mohan Pathak; it was translated as The 65 Lakh Heist.

 Dacoits armed with pistols and swords appear in Age of Empires III: Asian Dynasties.

-They frequently appeared in the French language Bob Morane series of novels by Henri Vernes, principally as the main thugs or assassins of the hero's recurring villain, Mr. Ming and in English as the agents of Sax Rohmer’s Fu Manchu.
+They frequently appeared in the French language Bob Morane series of novels by Henri Vernes, principally as the main thugs or assassins of the hero's recurring villain, Mr. Ming and in English as the agents of Sax Rohmer's Fu Manchu.